MaPPmath/mappmath.github.io/pages/about/people.md

 permalink: /about/people/
 ---

-# Director
+# Director of Games and Puzzles

 ![clontz](http://www.gravatar.com/avatar/2f9ecf8e56d48c8fd7adff7a8b5400bb?size=400)

 **Dr. Steven Clontz**, Assistant Professor of Mathematics at the University of South Alabama, has been an active puzzle competitor and designer since 2009.
-In addition to Dr. Clontz’s work with MaPP, his credits include several general audience puzzle events across the United States, including partnerships with escape room businesses and the National Museum of Mathematics.
-At South, Dr. Clontz chairs the mathematics department's Outreach Committee, using MaPP's programs to connect with undergraduates at his university and high school students in his community.
+In addition to Dr. Clontz’s work with MaPP, his credits include several general audience puzzle events around the world, including partnerships with international puzzlehunt competitions, escape room businesses, and the National Museum of Mathematics.

 Dr. Clontz strives to find ways to take mathematical research, including his own work in topology and game theory, and make it accessible to